Keystone State Park

 Ice Fishing: When conditions permit ice fishing is permitted on the 78-acre Keystone Lake.

 Ice Skating: Skating is permitted on the natural ice of the lake.

 Environmental Education and Interpretation

-The park offers a wide variety of environmental education and interpretive programs on a year-round basis.
+The park offers a wide variety of environmental education and interpretive programs March to November.
 Through hands-on activities, guided walks and informational programs, participants gain an appreciation and understanding of natural and cultural resources.
 For a schedule of activities or to request a program, call 724-668-2566.

 The ADA accessible James A. Kell Visitor Center is a historic stone lodge located in the overnight area of the park.
 The center contains an introduction to the history, flora and fauna of the park, educational handouts and historic artifacts.

 Explore the Calendar of Events for a listing of events from today forward.

 Explore environmental education and interpretation for more information.